What is break-even point formula? Definition and FAQs

 - Selling price: $7 per bottle

-To break even, the kombucha brewery must sell 1,200 bottles monthly.
+Result: The kombucha brewery must sell 1,200 bottles per month to break even.

 Break-even example for a service-based business